dalyhabit/media-install-script/README.md

 If you opted for authentication on Radarr, you should do so on Sonarr with the **same** username and password.
 Otherwise, some web browsers will get confused.

 ## Appendix
+### Downloading Misc Torrents in the VPN Tunnel

+The VPN tunnel is capable of downloading more than just media.
+You can add torrent files and magnet URIs in transmission at http://serverIP:9091, then download them in filebrowser at http://serverIP:8080.

 ### Changing the docker-compose.yml

 In order to make changes to the runtime configuration, you will need to modify `docker-compose.yml`.
 Connect in the same way you did to run the install script (puTTY/ssh) and type `sudo nano /app/docker-compose.yml`.
 You will be dropped into a keyboard-only text editor.
 Use the arrow keys to make changes, then save with `control-o`, `enter` and exit with `control-x`.